btj/ogp-notes/drawit_doc_instr.md

 By specifying an object in a `@creates` clause, you indicate that the object was created during the execution of the method, and furthermore, that the object is distinct from any direct or indirect representation object of any object mentioned in any of the method's `@inspects` or `@mutates` clauses.

-The purpose is to allow the client to conclude that the returned object will not be inspected or mutated by any future method calls that mutate or inspect pre-existing objects.
+The purpose is to allow the client to conclude that the object will not be inspected or mutated by any future method calls that mutate or inspect pre-existing objects.

+Objects created by a method or constructor that do not become visible to the client when the method or constructor finishes need not (and cannot) be mentioned in a `@creates` clause.